Gravitational Waves from $\textit{Type-I}$ Strings in a Neutrino Mass Model: Introduction

 Understanding the origin of neutrino masses and the possible remnants of high-scale symmetry breaking in the early universe are central challenges in modern particle physics and cosmology.
 Left-right (LR) symmetric models, based on the gauge group

 offer a compelling framework to address these questions.
 They naturally incorporate right-handed (RH) neutrinos as gauge singlets under the Standard Model, but charged under $SU(2)_R \times U(1)_{B-L}$, and thus enable the implementation of the seesaw mechanism for neutrino mass generation \cite{Mohapatra1992, PhysRevLett.44.912}.
 Moreover, they provide a natural origin for parity violation in weak interactions, embedding it within a spontaneously broken symmetry \cite{Senjanovic:2019moe}.
+The leptogenesis in the LR model has been discussed in Ref.~\cite{Khalil:2012nd} and some analysis of GW production in the LR model has been discussed in Ref.~\cite{Maji:2023fhv,Ahmad:2025dds, Ahmed:2025crx, Afzal:2023kqs}.
+The study of leptogenesis and GWs from $U(1)_{B-L}$ breaking has been discussed in \cite{Blasi:2020wpy}, \textit{type-1} CSs in MSSM connecting electron neutrino asymmetry hinted by the recent EMPRESS data have recently been explored in \cite{Bae:2025gpc}.

-Among the various implementations of the seesaw mechanism, the split seesaw scenario \cite{Adulpravitchai:2011rq} provides an elegant explanation for the tiny active neutrino masses through geometric suppression in higher-dimensional theories.
+Among the various implementations of the seesaw mechanism, the split seesaw scenario \cite{Kusenko:2010ik,Adulpravitchai:2011rq} provides an elegant explanation for the tiny active neutrino masses through geometric suppression in higher-dimensional theories.
 In this framework, RH neutrinos are localized at different positions in a compactified extra dimension.
 The overlap of their wavefunctions with the Standard Model brane results in exponentially suppressed Yukawa couplings, without requiring ultra-small fundamental parameters.
 This separation not only generates a realistic neutrino mass spectrum but also enables one of the RH neutrinos to be long-lived and a viable dark matter candidate \cite{Asaka:2005pn,Kadota:2007mv}.